 Geopolitics and the event is available to order now from the Wiley website.

-Society Fellows and members receive a 35% discount on titles in the RGS-IBG book series when ordering through Wiley.
+Society Fellows and members receive up to a 35% discount on titles in the RGS-IBG book series when ordering through Wiley.
 Log in to our website to access your discount code and simply enter it at the checkout on the Wiley website.

 Find out more about the book on the Geography Directions blog or watch Dr Ingram talk more about his book below.

 This month's Geographical features a dossier on deforestation.